Border detention

 Risk of absconding

 According to Article 59 of the Aliens Act, a foreign national can be detained on the grounds of being a potential threat to the interests of public order or national security.
 Whether there is a risk of absconding is determined based on light and serious grounds for detention as described in paragraphs 3 and 4 of Article 5.1b Aliens Decree.
 If at least two of these grounds are met, the risk of absconding can be assumed.
 However, the IND still needs to substantiate why these grounds entail a risk of absconding.
 A serious ground is for example ‘illegal entry’.
-Practice shows that these grounds are easily met in case of third country nationals who have no right of residence.
+In the detention case of a Moroccan national, for example, the Regional Court Den Bosch ruled that to assess the risk of absconding it was sufficient to establish the factual occurrence of his illegal entry into the Netherlands.[8]
+With that, one of the serious grounds had been met, which is enough to accept the risk of absconding.
+The fact that he once illegally crossed the border as an asylum seeker is not relevant, according to the court in this matter.
+These grounds are formulated in a generic and open way, which, in practice, makes it easy to meet enough grounds for any situation of third country nationals who have no legal stay.[9]

 A reasonable prospect of removal